green-coding-solutions/website/content/services/blauer-engel.md

 The Blue Angel for resource- and energy-efficient software products places extensive demands on the measurement and documentation process.
 With our [Green Metrics Tool](/projects/green-metrics-tool) we offer a ready-to-use software solution including the measurement infrastructure to make applying for the Blue Angel as easy as possible.
 Details and prices can be found on the [Green Metrics Tool product page](/projects/green-metrics-tool).
 The output are ready-made application forms on which only company details and your signature need to be added.

 💬 You have the vision - we have the know-how.
-From the first audit to successful certification, we are at your side and offer you comprehensive support.
+From the concept and measurement to the preparation of all application documents, we are at your side and offer you comprehensive support.
 We take care of the energy and resource evaluation and ensure that your software product meets all Blue Angel criteria.

 <b><center>🎯 Start a sustainable future with us now!</center></b>